FeyzaDc/order-management-api/README.md

-# Customer-Order Management API
+# Order Management API

-This project provides an API for customer-order management.
-You can create, update, and delete customer information and orders.
+This project provides an API for order management.
+You can create, update, and delete customer information and customer's orders.
 The data is stored in a PostgreSQL database.

 Once the project is running, you can access the API at http://localhost:3000.